All integrations

 LiveSDKchirp login

-The Node SDK mirrors the Python ergonomics - same `track` higher-order function, same `ChirpAgent` callback form, same end-state semantics.
+The Node SDK mirrors the Python ergonomics - a `track` higher-order function, `ChirpAgent` manual lifecycle, and the same green/red end-state semantics.
 Zero runtime dependencies; ships TypeScript types out of the box.
-Works in Node ≥ 18, Bun, Deno (via npm:chirp), and edge runtimes that expose `fetch`.
+Works in Node ≥ 18 and any runtime that supports the package's Node APIs.

 Prerequisites